ajs-voices/clandestine-providence-ascendant-1/manuscript/007-morning-ritual.md

 I turned to the mirror and started applying the eyeliner under my eyes and Mia giggled.
 "I knew you used eye liner."
 She rummaged through my toiletry bag, "That's all."

-I grinned.
 "My lipstick is in the other bag."
+I grinned and ran my fingers through my red tipped hair.
+I probably should have dyed them back that out.
+There was notime for that now.

 She laughed as Naya giggled behind her mom's leg.
-"Uncle Nox do you really weare lipstick?"
+"Uncle Nox do you really wear lipstick?"

 "No ma'am.
 Well I have.
 But it's not a regular occassion.
 And usually only when I really pushing the gay pride thing."

 Mia smacked my arm.
 "Nox.
 She doesn't need to know that."

-"Know what, that I like boys."
+"Know what? that I like boys."

 Naya giggled, "Mommy I know that already."